johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

     for KeyState.

 OPTION-LENGTH:
-    2 octets / 16 bits (defined in {{!RFC6891}}) contains the length of
+    2 octets / 16 bits (defined in {{!RFC6891}}) contains
-    the payload (everything after OPTION-LENGTH) in octets and should be 3 plus the length of the EXTRA-TEXT field (which may be zero octets long).
+    the length of the payload (everything after OPTION-LENGTH) in octets and should be 3 plus the length of the EXTRA-TEXT field (which may be zero octets long).

 OPERATION:
     8 bits.
 Signals the type of operation the message performs.
 This document defines the two operations HELLO and HEARTBEAT.
 For a complete distributed multi-signer specification a number of additional operations will need to be specified, either in a revision to this document or in a subsequent document.

 TRANSPORT:
     8 bits.
 Encodes the transport capabilities of the MSA.
 With 8 bits it is possible to define up to 8 different transports of which this document defines two: DNS and API.

 SYNCHRONIZATION:
     8 bits.
 Encodes the synchronization capabilities of the MSA.
-With 8 bits it is possible to define up to 8 different synchronization models of which this document defines two: Leader/Follower and Peer-to-Peer.
+With 8 bits it is possible to define up to 8 different synchronization models of which this document defines two:
+    Leader/Follower and Peer-to-Peer.

 OPERATION-BODY:
     Variable-length.
 Used to carry operation-specific parameters.

 ### Encoding Transport Capabilities in the Multi-Signer EDNS(0) Option

-An MSA signals its transport capabilities by setting the corresponding bits to 1.
+An MSA signals the union of its transport capabilities by setting the corresponding bits to 1.

 0: DNS transport supported (baseline, MUST be supported by all MSAs)